-But there are some simple, commonsense precautions that everyone can take to help keep themselves and their families safe as they enjoy their summer.
-Below are some of the issues the Charlottesville VA Summertime Accident Attorney of the Kendall Law Firm deal with each year and how you can avoid needing medical or legal help and instead have fun this summer.
+But there are some simple, common sense precautions that everyone can take to help keep themselves and their families safe as they enjoy their summer.
+Below are some of the issues the Charlottesville personal injury attorneys of Kendall Law Firm deal with each year and how you can avoid needing medical or legal help and instead have fun this summer.

 Beat Summer’s Heat